 It’s no secret that an effective leadership strategy can be the difference between an organization that flourishes and one that fails.
 What most do not consider, however, is the effort that goes into identifying which approach a leader should take in order to make the biggest impact.

-There are eight primary theories of leadership, according to Dr. Les Stein, assistant teaching professor in Northeastern’s Master of Science in Leadership program.
+There are eight primary theories of leadership, according to Les Stein, PhD, assistant teaching professor in Northeastern’s Master of Science in Leadership program.
 Each leadership methodology operates on a different set of priorities and can be equally effective when applied to the “correct” situation.

 While Stein believes in utilizing different leadership approaches depending on the circumstances, he is partial to employing transformational leadership because the broad and inspiring principles the paradigm is based on have the potential to make a difference in a larger context.